PHRAPL/PHRAPL.github.io/Content/Tutorials/ModelSelection/6aa.PHRAPL.vignette.md

 *****

-## IV.
-Calculating degeneracy weights for subsampled trees
+## Calculating degeneracy weights for subsampled trees

 As a way of reducing the tree space that PHRAPL faces when calculating the probability of a gene topology, all tip labels *within* populations are essentially ignored when assessing matches between simulated and observed trees.
 If the only differences between two trees consist of intra-population discrepancies, then these trees are considered to be "matches".
 To adjust lnLs in a way that accounts for this degeneracy of intra-population tip labels, topological weights are calculated based on the proportion of times that the intra-population permuting of labels across a tree results in the same topology.
 These weights can be calculated during the PHRAPL search analysis - to do this, when running `GridSearch` (described below), set `subsampleWeights.df = NULL` and `doWeights = TRUE`.
 However, when there are more than a few tips in the subsampled trees, this can be time consuming, and thus it is helpful to calculate these upfront.
 To get these weights beforehand, you can use the function `GetPermutationWeightsAcrossSubsamples`, which takes as input `popAssignments` and the set of subsampled trees.
 For our toy dataset, type